Open Bible Data Home About News OET Key

 BrTr And Jael the wife of Chaber took [fn]a pin of the tent, and took a hammer in her hand, and went secretly to him, and fastened the pin in his temple, and it went through to the earth, and he fainted away, and [fn]darkness fell upon him and he died.

-UST Sisera was very exhausted, so he soon was asleep.
-While he was sleeping, Jael crept quietly to him, holding a hammer and a tent peg.
-She pounded the peg through his skull, and she hammered the peg all the way through his head and it stuck into the ground, and he died.
+UST Sisera was very exhausted, so he soon fell asleep.
+While he was sleeping, Jael picked up a hammer and a tent peg and crept quietly over to him.
+Suddenly she pounded the peg into his skull.
+She hammered it all the way through his head until it stuck into the ground.
+This killed Sisera.

-BSB § But as he lay sleeping from exhaustion, Heber’s wife Jael took a tent peg, grabbed a hammer, and went silently to Sisera.
-She drove the peg through his temple and into the ground, and he died.
+BSB But as he lay sleeping from exhaustion, Heber’s wife Jael took a tent peg, grabbed a hammer and went silently to Sisera.
+She drove the peg through his temple [and] into the ground, and he died.

 OEB No OEB JDG book available